 After launching your campaign, you need to brace yourself to face some issues.
 However, this happens in every process and therefore, don’t get too stressed or worried if you experience bugs or a sudden rush in support inquiries.
 When this happens, it simply means that your audience is opening your mails.

 Besides generating interest in your apps, the most priceless part of this operation is perhaps the insights you can garner from the launch.
-Make sure to focus on analytics, concerning both your emails and your app.
+Make sure to use an email marketing tool that can give analytics, concerning both your emails and your app.
 This data includes: revenue generated, bounce rates, open rates, unsubscribe rates, etc.

 5. Use Insights & Plan the After-Launch Strategy